-A student will fail a nursing course if they do not maintain a 73.00% average in the test category of the course and/or if their course average does not meet 73.00% at the time of course completion.
-A student will also fail a course if they fail the clinical component of the course, regardless of the overall grade in the test category.
+A student will fail a nursing course if they do not maintain a 73.00% average in the exam grades of the course and/or if their course average does not meet 73.00% at the time of course completion.
+A student will also fail a course if they fail the clinical component of the course, regardless of the overall grade and the exam grade average.
+A student who fails the clinical component of the course before the end of the semester, will need to withdraw from the course.
 A student who fails a nursing course may be eligible to retake the course once, if approved, by the faculty and Dean of Nursing.
-Re-entry into the nursing program is not guaranteed and is also based on space availability.
-If a student is failing at the time of withdrawal, this will count as failing the course.
-A student who fails a nursing course must schedule a Progression Interview with the Dean of Nursing within two weeks of the last day of the course.
+Re-entry into the nursing program is not guaranteed and is based on space availability.